lulu-2021/blog/source/2014-09-11-active-resource-token-auth.html.markdown

 #### Active Resource works really nicely with Rest Api from Rails

 I am currently building a reasonably large web application that consumes several rest api based data sources.
 Each of these are integrated into the main application and joined by a company id that is guid based.
-Each api sits on the inside of the network at the moment but might not future growth.
-The system will authenticate with each api using random generated tokens.
+The system authenticates with each api using random generated tokens.
 These are added to the request headers as well as the company id to ensure the correct scoping for each api call.

-I have a base class for each of the services that requires authentication and here I set the auth token and the company id for each request.
+Added a base class for each of the services that requires authentication and here I set the auth token and the company id for each request.

 	module RestServices
 	  class ServiceBase < ActiveResource::Base
 	    cattr_reader :api_token, :company_id
 	    cattr_accessor :static_headers
 	    self.static_headers = headers

 	    def self.headers
 	      # - override the headers to ensure we always have the request based/current ones
 	      new_headers = static_headers.clone